-- 11. The main beneficiaries of the new framework will be the vulnerable men and women who use social services.
-It will also benefit the family members and advocates who might need to pursue complaints on their behalf, because: - the Regulations create unified and more coherent arrangements; - the Regulations create duties on authorities to place the well being of the person using the service at the heart of their work on handling complaints; - the Regulations put the time-scales for handling complaints on a statutory footing and place duties on authorities to keep complainants informed about the handling of their complaint; - they provide arrangements for managing those complex situations where for instance the police, the CSIW or the Care Council are also investigating the matters raised in the complaint; - most importantly, the Regulations give people who use the service, an opportunity to have an independent review of their concerns when the local authority's handling of the complaint has failed to resolve the issue; and
+- 10. The main beneficiaries of the new framework will be the children and young people who use social services.
+It will also benefit the family members and advocates who might need to pursue complaints on their behalf, because: - the Regulations create unified and more coherent arrangements; - the Regulations create duties on authorities to place the well being of the person using the service at the heart of their work on handling complaints; - the Regulations put the time-scales for handling complaints on a statutory footing; - they place duties on authorities to keep complainants informed about the handling of their complaint;

-- if implemented successfully, the new framework should mean that fewer people with concerns about social services would feel the need to take their concerns to the Public Service Ombudsman for Wales. - 12.
+- they provide arrangements for managing situations where for instance the police, the CSIW or the Care Council are also investigating the matters raised in the complaint; - most importantly, the Regulations give children and young people who use the service, the opportunity to have an independent review of their concerns when the local authority's handling of the complaint has failed to resolve the issue; and - if implemented successfully, the new framework should mean that fewer people with concerns about social services would feel the need to take their concerns to the Public Service Ombudsman for Wales or the Children's Commissioner. - 11.
 The Regulations and guidance will also be of benefit to local authorities and their staff.
 It will give them a single, comprehensive framework of Regulations and guidance on complaints for the first time.